kpet/clvk/README.md

 * `CLVK_CLSPV_OPTIONS` to provide additional options to pass to clspv

+* `CLVK_CLSPV_NATIVE_BUILTINS` comma separated list of builtins that will use the native implementation by default

+* `CLVK_CLSPV_LIBRARY_BUILTINS` comma separated list of builtins that will be forced to use the libclc implementation

 * `CLVK_QUEUE_PROFILING_USE_TIMESTAMP_QUERIES` to use timestamp queries to measure the `CL_PROFILING_COMMAND_{START,END}` profiling infos on devices that do not support `VK_EXT_calibrated_timestamps`.